Our Team

 • David S. Fischer

 David is passionate about leveraging knowledge from molecular biology in machine learning models to extract more tangible insights from large snapshot datasets of cellular systems.
 He trained in Biochemistry at the University of Cambridge (B.A., UK), in Computational Biology and Bioinformatics at ETH Zurich and the University of Zurich (M.Sc., CH), and developed machine learning methods to analyze omics data at Helmholtz Munich and TU Munich (PhD, DE) and at the Broad Institute of Harvard and MIT (PostDoc, US).
-David is an incoming assistant professor at the Medical University of Vienna (AT).
+David is an assistant professor at the Medical University of Vienna (AT).

-LinkedIn, X, Google Scholar, ORCID, CV, Email.
+LinkedIn, X, Bluesky, Google Scholar, ORCID, CV, Email.

 Join us!